 In many financial institutions, the Compliance function is not only burdensome to manage, but causes a significant drain of resources.
 Compliance is often viewed as an expense to the company and not a source of revenue.
 While on the surface, this may appear to be true, the reality is that the Compliance function actually saves the bank money, in the form of preventing fines, restitution and damaging reputation or trust.

 It is estimated that since the 2008 financial crisis, banks have paid over $200 billion in compliance-related fines and infractions.

 The costs don’t stop at fines and penalties.
 In some cases, regulators can require banks to perform an expensive and time consuming two-year look-back investigation into the compliance integrity of their systems and transactions.
-This look back typically requires a team of high paid consultants and often costs banks millions of dollars.
-In addition to the operational expenses, there is also a cost on reputation.
-The damages of consumer trust is difficult to quantify, but it certainly impacts marketing campaigns specifically designed to re-establish that trust.
+This lookback typically requires a team of high paid consultants and can cost banks millions of more dollars.
+In addition to the operations costs, there is also a reputational cost which can have a cost impact in marketing campaigns to re-establish consumer trust.

 Another reason Compliance departments are under-resourced is a shortage of qualified talent.
 Compliance is a complicated field of study, and the number of people with the required skill set is challenging to find in some areas of the country.
 Finding the most knowledgeable person can prove difficult.

 As a result, respondents continue to report capability shortages— particularly in specialized areas.
 These challenges—skills shortages and a lack of integration with the rest of the business—are likely to persist.